 We license software and other technology from third parties that we incorporate into or integrate with, our cloud platform.
 We cannot be certain that our licensors are not infringing the intellectual property rights of third parties or that our licensors have sufficient rights to the licensed intellectual property in all jurisdictions in which we may sell our services.
 In addition, many licenses are non-exclusive, and therefore our competitors may have access to the same technology licensed to us.
 Some of our agreements with our licensors may be terminated for convenience by them, or otherwise provide for a limited term.
-If we are unable to continue to license any of this technology for any reason, our ability to develop and sell our services containing such technology could be harmed.
-Similarly, if we are unable to license necessary technology from third parties now or in the future, we may be forced to acquire or develop alternative technology, which we may be unable to do in a commercially feasible manner or at all, and we may be required to use alternative technology of lower quality or performance standards.
+If we are unable to continue to license any of this technology from third parties now or in the future, we may be forced to acquire or develop alternative technology, which we may be unable to do in a commercially feasible manner or at all, and we may be required to use alternative technology of lower quality or performance standards.
 This could limit and delay our ability to offer new or competitive products and services and increase our costs of production.
 As a result, our business and results of operations could be significantly harmed.
 Additionally, as part of our longer-term strategy, we plan to open our cloud security platform to third-party developers and applications to further extend its functionality.
 We cannot be certain that such efforts to grow our business will be successful.